Reggie Evans: Philadelphia 76ers (2007–2009)

 On September 10, 2007, he was traded along with the draft rights to Ricky Sanchez to the Philadelphia 76ers in exchange for Steven Hunter and Bobby Jones.

 Evans was put in as the starting power forward for the Sixers 2007–08 NBA season.
 He took the Sixers from the worst rebounding team, to the top 15.
 He missed only one game the whole season, and started more games than in his two with Denver.
 During game three of the Sixers' first round playoff series against the Detroit Pistons, Evans scored 9 points and grabbed 5 rebounds en route to a Sixers' victory amidst chants of "Reg-gie!
 Reg-gie!" from the Philadelphia fans at the Wachovia Center.

 Toronto Raptors (2009–2011)

 On June 9, 2009, Evans was traded to the Toronto Raptors in exchange for Jason Kapono.
 Evans started the season with a foot injury and did not play a game for the Raptors until February 10, 2010.

 On November 24, 2010, Evans pulled down a then-career high 22 rebounds (along with 12 points) in the Raptors' 106–90 win over the Philadelphia 76ers.

 Los Angeles Clippers (2011–2012)

 On December 22, 2011, Evans signed a one-year contract with the Los Angeles Clippers.
-He would finish the season with an average of 1.9 points and 4.8 rebounds in 13.8 minutes per game over 56 games.
+He would finish the season with an average of 1.9 points and 4.8 rebounds in 13.8 minutes per game over 56 games, becoming a fan favorite along the way for his physical style of play.